azaj01/pipelex/docs/pages/build-reliable-ai-workflows-with-pipelex/design_and_run_pipelines.md

 ```

 !!! note "Multiple Outputs"
-    The `multiple_output = true` setting allows the LLM to generate as many keywords as it finds relevant.
+    The `[]` bracket notation in `output = "Keyword[]"` allows the LLM to generate as many keywords as it finds relevant.
 For a comprehensive guide on controlling how many items pipes produce or accept, see [Understanding Multiplicity](understanding-multiplicity.md).

 ```plx
 [pipe.generate_tagline_from_keywords]